othercriteria/vibectl/PLANNED_CHANGES.md

 3.  **Enhance Observability:** Gain better insight into how LLM prompts are constructed and used, specifically tracking fragment usage.
 4.  **Increase Reliability:** Identify and fix potential bugs or inconsistencies in prompt construction, memory updates, or state handling related to LLM interactions.

+**Note:** The primary refactoring to adopt fragments and improve metrics display has been completed.
+Remaining detailed instrumentation, systematic data storage/analysis, and deeper caching explorations have been moved to `TODO.md` under "Performance Optimization".

 ## Approach

 1.  **Instrumentation:**
-    *   Wrap LLM calls (`model.prompt`, `conversation.prompt`) to record:
+    *   LLM calls (`model.prompt`, `conversation.prompt`) have been wrapped to record key metrics (tokens, latency) and log fragment usage.
-        *   Input prompt (potentially broken down by fragments).
-        *   System prompt.
-        *   Model used.
-        *   Options used (e.g., temperature).
-        *   `response.usage()` (input/output tokens).
-        *   Execution time (latency).
-        *   Whether the response came from a cache (if discoverable).
-        *   Fragments used (`fragments=`, `system_fragments=`).
-    *   Store this data (e.g., logs, temporary SQLite DB) for analysis.
+    *   (Deferred to TODO.md) Store detailed instrumentation data persistently for broader analysis.
+    *   (Deferred to TODO.md) Explicitly log all LLM call options (e.g., temperature).
+    *   (Out of Scope for this phase) Detailed cache hit information from the `llm` library itself was not pursued further.

 2.  **Adopt Fragments:**
-    *   Refactor existing prompt construction logic (`vibectl/prompt.py`) to use the `fragments=` and `system_fragments=` arguments for `model.prompt()` and `conversation.prompt()`.
+    *   Prompt construction logic (`vibectl/prompt.py`) has been refactored to use `fragments=` and `system_fragments=`.
-    *   Break down prompts into logical fragments, ordered from least to most frequently changing to maximize potential caching benefits (e.g., static instructions, custom instructions, user request, memory, dynamic context like time or command output).
+    *   Prompts have been broken down into logical fragments.
-    *   Identify static vs. dynamic parts within current prompt templates (`PLAN_*`, `*_prompt` functions).
+    *   Static vs. dynamic parts within prompt templates have been identified.
-    *   Modify prompt generation functions to return lists of system and user fragments instead of monolithic strings.
+    *   Prompt generation functions now return lists of system and user fragments.
-    *   Update the LLM call sites (likely in `vibectl/llm_utils.py` or similar) to pass these fragments correctly to the `llm` library.
+    *   LLM call sites have been updated to pass these fragments correctly.
-    *   Enhance instrumentation to track fragment usage and investigate if cache hit information is available via the `llm.Response` object (e.g., in `response.json()` or `response.usage().details`).

 3.  **Analysis & Optimization:**
-    *   Analyze the collected data to identify:
-        *   High-cost operations (tokens, time).
-        *   Frequently used prompts/fragments (cache candidates).
-        *   Infrequently used or unexpectedly used fragments (potential bugs).
-        *   Latency bottlenecks.
-    *   Implement optimizations based on findings:
-        *   Refine prompts for conciseness.
-        *   Adjust model parameters (e.g., temperature, max tokens).
+    *   (Deferred to TODO.md) Systematic analysis of collected data for high-cost operations, fragment usage, and bottlenecks.
-        *   Explore explicit caching layers if `llm`'s fragment caching isn't sufficient.
+    *   (Deferred to TODO.md / Out of Scope for this phase) Exploration of explicit caching layers beyond `llm`'s fragment caching.
-        *   Fix bugs in prompt/fragment logic.

 4.  **Verification:**
-    *   Measure metrics again after optimizations to confirm improvements.
+    *   Metrics are displayed and can be manually checked after optimizations.
-    *   Ensure tests pass and functionality remains correct.
+    *   Tests pass and functionality remains correct.

 ## Tools & Libraries